cohitre/myron-marston/static/dev-blog/_posts/2012-01-09-why-sinatras-halt-is-awesome.md

 contents_class: medium-wide
 ---

-Most of Sinatra's well-deserved praise is directed toward its simple, elegant routing DSL.
-I want to talk a bit about another feature that I love that doesn't get much attention: Sinatra's `halt`.
+Most of [Sinatra's](http://sinatrarb.com/) well-deserved praise is directed toward its simple, elegant routing DSL.
+I want to draw attention to another feature that I love that doesn't get much attention: Sinatra's `halt`.

 One of the biggest sources of complexity when developing robust applications is all of the error-handling code.
-Generally, code is easier to understand and more maintainable when the error handling is not mixed together with the "happy path" code.
+Generally, code is easier to understand and is more maintainable when the error handling is not mixed together with the "happy path" code.
 This is one reason that virtually all modern languages have opted to provide exceptions rather than old C-style error return values. `halt` provides similar